Skip to content

 a = 1 % This is a comment

-Clear your workspace and the command window by executing following commands:
+Clear your workspace and the command window by executing the following commands:

 clearvars